UK to slap quarantine on travellers from Belgium - Daily Mail newspaper

+The Mail said ministers were expected to approve the quarantine at a meeting shortly.
+"We keep the data for all countries and territories under constant review and publish a weekly update on www.gov.uk to update passengers if significant changes in the incidence of COVID-19 are identified," a spokeswoman for the transport ministry said.

-The United Kingdom has already imposed a 14-day quarantine on travellers from Spain and Luxembourg.
+The United Kingdom has recently imposed a 14-day quarantine on travellers from Spain and Luxembourg.

 - READ MORE ON: